khuynh41/khuynh41/README.md

 - 👋 Hi, I’m Kylar Huynh @kylarhuynh
-- 👀 I’m interested in becoming the best software engineer, tennis, Asian culture, and going to the gym.
+- 👀 I’m interested in tennis, Asian culture, going to the gym, becoming the best software engineer!
 - 🌱 I’m currently learning about digital design with circuits; project based object oriented programming; and java.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: